1 - The Basics

 Components and screens are similar - both can contain instances of standard elements, and both can contain other components.
 The only difference between screens and components is that screens cannot contain other screens.

-You can think of screens like a screen in a video game.
-Examples include a main menu, credits screen, options screen, and level selection screen.
+For example you can think of screens in a video game which might include a main menu, credits screen, options screen, and level selection screen.
 You can think of components as elements which are composed of multiple standard elements.
 Examples include a Button component which is made up of a Sprite instance and a Text instance, or a Logo component which may be made up of multiple Sprites and Text objects.

 To create a screen: